SpirosMakris/phoenix-full-stack-work-sample/notes.md

 refresh period in the client's UI and updates the LiveView's state in the server to reflect the change intended.

+* The `set-visible` event is emitted when the visibility of each `AppStatus` instance is modified in the frontend.

 There are also some helper functions in this module, the most notable being some function components (since we're using the latest LiveView version) These help de-clutter the template a lot and also help avoid HTML & Tailwind duplication.

 In the template, I've also used a bit of Alpine to handle showing/hiding the application status (`AppStatus`) LiveView on each app in the list.
 This is done by clicking the chevron on the top left of each app entry.

+I also use a hook `AppStatusHook`, defined in `assets/js/hooks/app_status_hook.js` to push `set-visible` events to their corresponding liveview, when the open/close button for each app is clicked, or when the user clicks away from all apps and they all need to be closed.
+This is initiated in `index.html.leex`, in the `li` elements.

+I chose this more complex way of handling visibility changes, instead of using only LiveView events because handling it with Alpine is more responsive for the user, especially at higher net latencies, where a roundtrip to the server is not performed.

 We mount a LiveView per app listed and only show one at a time so that the interface doesn't clutter up and become visually complex.